Sail338/EncryptMe/README.md

  -n specify the name of encrypted file (default same name)

  -nn add an extension of -'enc' to each encrypted file

+ -k [keyname][required] creates a custom key for ecnryption and stores it in user_config.conf